TomNicholas/TomNicholas/README.md

 Before that I completed a PhD in computational plasma physics for nuclear fusion, where I first got interested in the challenges of processing large amounts of scientific data.

 I'm interested in climate change as a physical problem and as a societal challenge, and in accelerating scientists' everyday work through better software tools.

+You can reach me at tom at cworthy dot org